Expat Taxes in Ecuador

 Ecuador Expat Income Taxes

-If you work online for companies/clients outside Ecuador, or you’re retired living on a pension or social security, you don’t need to pay income tax in Ecuador.
+If you work online for companies/clients outside Ecuador, or you’re retired and living on a pension or social security, you may or may not need to pay income tax in Ecuador.

-You only need to pay income tax on money you earn from sources inside Ecuador, such as a job or a business you own in Ecuador.
+You will be required to pay income tax on money you earn from sources inside Ecuador, such as a job or a business you own in Ecuador.

 If you do earn income from sources inside Ecuador, depending on your situation, you’ll need to file for a RUC or RISE (pronounced rook and ree-say), which will allow you to track and pay taxes.